Latest Presentation on state of aquifiers and flows: Dr. Michael Jones of Thames Water as delivered to Open Meeting FOGB 15th June 2022 Click here

 Reductions in demand will have an immediate impact on the environment by reducing the amount of water we must abstract from river and groundwater sources thereby sustaining river flows and ecosystems.
 To raise awareness, we’ve started a four-week campaign using local radio, digital audio and social media.
 Through these channels, we’re explaining how water supplies have been impacted in recent months, providing water efficiency tips and asking customers to be more aware of how they use our most precious resource.
 We hope this, and promoting the water saving tips on our ‘How you can be water smart’ webpage, will prompt a reduction in usage and help us avoid a water shortage in coming months.

 A wet winter has been followed by an exceptionally dry and sunny May in 2020.
 This makes for nice weather but leaves our lovely waterways under threat of ‘drying-up’ later this summer.
-The Friends of the Gumstool Brook was founded in 2015 as a result of concern about this destructive problem.
+The Friends of the Gumstool Brook was founded in 2013 as a result of concern about this type of destructive problem.

 This winter has been much wetter than normal; frequent and sometimes heavy rain has filled local streams and the River Churn to unusually high levels for an extended period.
 The photo shows the water flowing past Cirencester’s outdoor swimming pool on 29th October.
 The pipe crossing the stream is normally well above the water level, and although no longer covered now, the gap between pipe and water remains unusually small.
 The water meadows along the course of the Churn have been partially flooded for three months now.